clioquinol and hydrocortisone (Topical route)

 Proper Use of clioquinol and hydrocortisone

-- Apply a thin layer of ointment to the affected area and rub in gently.
+- Apply a thin layer of clioquinol and hydrocortisone to the affected area of the skin.
+Rub it in gently.

 The dose of clioquinol and hydrocortisone will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of clioquinol and hydrocortisone.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - For topical dosage forms (cream, lotion, or ointment):

 - Adults and children 2 years of age or older—Apply to the affected area of the skin two to four times a day.

 - Children up to 2 years of age—Use is not recommended.

 If you miss a dose of clioquinol and hydrocortisone, apply it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.